 Each distribution board (DB) is to be metered individually.
 However, there is no requirement to separately meter lighting, small power, or on-floor mechanical systems.
 On-floor mechanical, lighting, and small power loads may still be separable from each other which is encouraged but not mandatory.

-- Each motor control centre (MCC) board shall be metered individually. - Individual loads over 50kW (including plant, equipment, and specialist medical equipment), or expected to exceed 5% of the total energy use of the building, must still be independently metered. - Uninterrupted Power Supplies (UPS) do not need to be separately metered. - Any and all energy, steam, and water imports and exports to / from the building shall be metered separately.
+- Each motor control centre (MCC) board shall be metered individually. - Individual loads over 50kW (including plant, equipment, and specialist medical equipment), or expected to exceed 5% of the total energy use of the building, must still be independently metered. - Output of the second second - Any and all energy, steam, and water imports and exports to/from the building shall be metered separately.
 For example, heating hot water generated within the project building but distributed to an adjacent building shall have its exported thermal energy metered separately.

-Small healthcare buildings (<1000m GFA)
+Small healthcare buildings (<1000m2 GFA)

 As per the Submission Guidelines, a minimum of one energy meter per energy source and one water meter is to be provided and commissioned for buildings smaller than 1,000m2 GFA.
-The installation of additional energy or water sub-meters is not required except where specialist medical equipment, such as CT, MRI and x-ray scanners, reverse osmosis plant etc, is cumulatively expected to exceed 10% of the total annual energy consumption.
+The installation of additional energy or water sub-meters is not required except where specialist medical equipment, such as CT, MRI and X-ray scanners, Reverse Osmosis plant etc, is cumulatively expected to exceed 10% of the total annual energy consumption.
 All specialist equipment may be combined on to a single meter.